Dev-Vis1/Data-Mining/README.md

 6. **Evaluation Metrics (Accuracy, Precision, Recall, F1-Score)**
 7. **Big Data & Scalable Techniques**

-I will add explanations, resources, and examples for each topic as I progress through the course.

 ## Exercises
 Each folder in this repository contains a specific exercise from the course.
 Each exercise has: